 11.3 Grain debtors represent agricultural produce sold to third parties, storage and handling income.
-An allowance for impairment of R3,1 million (2021: R5,5 million) is included in the group balances.
-No agency grain debtors were encumbered at year-end (2021: Rnil).
+An allowance for impairment of R7,1 million (2022: R3,1 million) is included in the group balances.
+No agency grain debtors were encumbered at year-end (2022: Rnil).
 The terms of these debtors are as follows:

+Agency agreement

-Agency agreement Receivable within 7 days after delivery, after which interest is charged at a prime-linked rate.
+Receivable within 7 days after delivery, after which interest is charged at a prime-linked rate.
 Ex silo financing Interest at a prime-linked rate from date of invoice and receivable 30 days from date of statement.

-Ex silo non-financing Receivable within 48 hours, thereafter interest at a prime-linked rate.
+Ex silo non-financing

+Receivable within 48 hours, thereafter interest at a prime-linked rate.

-11.4 Sundry receivables consist of accounts for corporate and statutory services as well as deposits held for trading purposes (Safex) of R403 million.
+11.4 Sundry receivables consist of accounts for corporate and statutory services as well as deposits held for trading purposes (Safex) of R136 million (2022: R403 million).

-- 11.5 The objective of the impairment requirements is to recognise expected credit losses in respect of financial assets whether assessed on an individual or collective basis considering all reasonable and supportive information, including that which is forward-looking. - The basis for impairment of a financial asset is dependent on whether the credit risk of the financial asset has increased significantly since initial recognition.
-Indicators of a significant increase in the credit risk since initial recognition include: - Non-compliance with arrangements or agreements. - Insolvencies or near-insolvencies. - Apparent financial problems or poor key financial ratios. - Other indicators such as drought or low commodity prices which will affect customer ability to settle outstanding debt. - A debtor's credit risk is considered to have significantly increased if the account is in arrears.
-This will be reflected by a default in payment on the account.

-The client is automatically in default if:

-- The client fails to effect any payment on the payment day. - The client fails to fulfil any other obligation in terms of the agreement properly and timeously. - The client alienates or encumbers any assets over which a notarial bond is registered in favour of Senwes, or any other securities in favour of Senwes. - The client passes away. - The client applies the production credit for a purpose other than for which it was granted. - The controlling equity in the client (where the client is a juristic person) or the majority of trustees of a trust change without the prior approval of Senues - Any judgement against the client is not satisfied within 7 days or is not set aside within a reasonable time. - The client commits any act of insolvency. - The client is placed under provisional sequestration, liquidation or business rescue, or if any application therefore is delivered and the applicant's claim is not fully settled within seven days after issue thereof.
+- 11.5 The objective of the impairment requirements is to recognise expected credit losses in respect of financial assets whether assessed on an individual or collective basis considering all reasonable and supportive information, including that which is forward-looking.
+The basis for impairment of a financial asset is dependent on whether the credit risk of the financial asset has increased significantly since initial - The basis for impairment of a financial asset is dependent on whether the credit risk of the financial asset has increased significantly since initial recognition.
+Indicators of a significant increase in the credit risk since initial recognition include: - Non-compliance with arrangements or agreements. - Insolvencies or near-insolvencies. - Apparent financial problems or poor key financial ratios. - Other indicators such as drought or low commodity prices which will affect customer ability to settle outstanding debt. - A debtor's credit risk is considered to have increased significantly if the account is in arrears.
+This will be reflected by a default in payment on the account. - The client is automatically in default if: - The client fails to effect any payment on the payment day. - The client fails to fulfil any other obligation in terms of the agreement properly and timeously. - The client alienates or encumbers any assets over which a notarial bond is registered in favour of Senwes, or any other securities in favour of Senwes.
+The client passes away. - The client applies the production credit for a purpose other than for which it was granted. - The controlling equity in the client (where the client is a juristic person) or the majority of trustees of a trust change without the prior approval of Senwes. - Any judgement against the client is not satisfied within 7 days or is not set aside within a reasonable time. - The client commits any act of insolvency. - The client is placed under provisional sequestration, liquidation or business rescue, or if any application therefore is delivered and the applicant's claim is not fully settled within seven days after issue thereof.